flucoma/flucoma-docs/doc/SKMeans.rst

    The maximum number of iterations the algorithm will use whilst fitting.

+:control initialize:

+   The method used to initialize the clustering process.
+0 is the default random assignment.
+1 is using a small sample from the dataset as seed cluster centres.

 :message fit:

    :arg dataSet: A :fluid-obj:`DataSet` of data points.